-Approaches and Strategies of Regional Development: Growth Model - Meaning and Objectives, Types of Model, Rural Development Planning, Metropolitan planning (With reference to India) Balance and unbalanced Growth.
+Approaches and Strategies of Regional Development: Growth Model - Meaning and Objectives, Types of Model, Rural Development Planning, Metropolitan planning (with reference to India and Chhattisgarh) Balancedand unbalanced Growth.

-Unit-IV
+Unit - IV

-Regional Policies in Five Year Plans, Introduction to 12th Five Year Plan, Globalization and its impact on India, Role of Regional Planning in National Development, Regional Planning in different fields: Irrigation and Regional Planning, Energy resources and Regional Planning a gar
+Regional Policies in Five Year Plans, NITI Ayog: An Overview, Objectives, Initiatives, Globalization and its impact on India and Chhattisgarh, Role of Regional Planning in National Development, Regional Planning in different fields: Irrigation and Regional Planning, Energy resources and Regional Planning.